Two weeks to go

 On the left: controls for the size of text, position and width of the paper, plus three buttons to bring up additional information.

 Clicking on Keywords opens the Keywords dialogue box, so you can add a keyword if one occurs to you while writing.

 Tick on Inspector opens a window for the document you are currently writing, and the top area offers various options, such as synopsis (the default), keywords and custom metadata.

 Clicking on Go To allows you to jump to a different document, and you can start typing straight into it.

 To change from the default black (no backdrop), select View / Composition backdrop / Choose … and browse for an image that you want to appear either side of your writing area.

 This is my choice.

-  If you want to see me go through Setting up my workspace or need to ask any questions about Scrivener, book a place at the Simply Scrivener Special on Monday 24 October.
+If you want to see me go through Setting up my workspace or need to ask any questions about Scrivener, book a Simply Scrivener Special.